zenml-io/zenml/docs/book/user-guide/component-guide/model-deployers/kserve.md

 # KServe

+{% hint style="warning" %}
+The KServe model deployer is deprecated and is no longer being maintained by the ZenML core team.
+If you are looking for a scalable Kubernetes-based model deployment solution, consider using [Seldon](./seldon.md) instead.
+{% endhint %}

 The KServe Model Deployer is one of the available flavors of the [Model Deployer](model-deployers.md) stack component.
 Provided with the MLflow and Seldon Core integration, it can be used to deploy and manage models on an inference server running on top of a Kubernetes cluster.